tiagomonteiro0715/Energy-Related-Class-Reports-NOVA-University-BSc-in-Electrical-and-Computer-Engineering/README.md

 Energy is great, but it wasn’t my main focus during my bachelor’s degree.

 I was far more interested in math, physics, control theory, and AI, which I explored extensively through Coursera courses.

-They are based on 2 classes:
-- **Theoretical Electrotechnics**: Core electrical engineering principles and mathematical models
-- **Electromechanical Energy Conversion**: Practical applications and theoretical foundations

 ## File Structure